 A serial entrepreneur, Nick Crocker is currently a Partner at Blackbird Ventures hunting for high-growth-potential startups that can disrupt and transform Australia’s economy and standing in the global startup market.

-Nick come to our campus for a private talk about funding, founders, and failure.
+Nick came to our campus to give a guest lecture to our class about funding, founders, and failure.
 Here are four insights from the session.

 1. Venture capital is not for most businesses

 Nick started his talk with some harsh truths about venture capital.
 “An interesting thing about venture capital is how inappropriate it is for most businesses.
 Most founders say that the thing that’s holding them back is a lack of money so they seek venture capital, but they don’t think about if their business can handle the downward force that type of funding places on you.”

 The current cache around venture capital disguises the realities of what it takes day-to-day to deliver on the incredible growth demands venture capital places on your business.
 Venture capital is just one of several forms of funding available to a small business owner.
 There’s a bank loan, angel investors, or money from your fiends/family.
 “There are plenty of businesses who have never taken a drop of venture capital and run healthy businesses that make them happy.”

 The nature of venture capital is such that you place a lot of bets on different startups hoping that one of the bets will pay in a big way to cover the cost of all that failed.
 But there are some opportunities that are so large that venture capital can help them unleash the maximum human potential.
 “You should come to venture capital with a high degree of scepticism whether it’s right for you.”
 Really think about if your business needs that type of funding or has the potential to pay off in the 100x way venture capital needs from you.

 2. You need to be a storyteller

 An idea that no one understands or can share is seriously limiting its growth ability.
 A common trait of the best founders Nick has worked with is their ability to tell a story about their business in 15 seconds that entrances someone.